Cheap Budget Garden Ideas

 Marc says, ‘Having a covered seating area is always a good idea with the typically unpredictable British weather.
 This could be a permanent roof covering for your pergola or a detachable sail that you can leave up until the winter comes.’

-Browse our range of home and garden discount codes to see how you can save money and help you buy wisely.
+Browse home and garden discount codes to help you buy wisely.

 Woman enjoying a book and coffee on an outdoor patio

-3. Let your garden save you money on your weekly shop with a vegetable patch
+3. Let your garden save you money with a vegetable patch

 The experts at YouGarden say, ‘You can save some pennies in your weekly food shop and reap the rewards by starting your very own vegetable patch.
 To get the ball rolling, grow some fast summer favourites like lettuce, radishes, and beans from seed.’